-If you are a mom, you likely feel stressed-out from time to time.
+If you are a parent, you likely feel stressed-out from time to time.
 It goes with the territory.
 We give to others all day long and what we “get” in return often isn’t enough to replenish our dwindling supply of energy.
 We don’t have to be martyrs, however.
 Let’s make some changes.
-Here are some things you can do during your day to decrease stress.
+Here are some things you can do during your day to reduce stress.

-4) Make sure “me time” is quality time.
-Catching up on facebook, surfing the web or texting friends and family may be enjoyable to you, but if those activities don’t replenish you, but drain you (or leave you craving more), they are not the right kind of “me time.”
+Catching up on Facebook, surfing the web, or sports apps may be enjoyable to you, but if those activities don’t replenish you, but drain you (or leave you craving more), they are not the right kind of “me time.”
 Everyone is different, so what fills you up will be different from someone else.
 Try to figure out what works for you.
-Maybe a cup of tea on the porch, an uninterrupted prayer time or some time alone in the kitchen to cook is what you really need.
+Maybe a cup of coffee on the porch, uninterrupted prayer time, or some time alone in the kitchen to cook is what you really need.

-5) Send the kids to bed at a reasonable time.
 Even if they don’t fall asleep right away, add a “wind-down” time to the beginning of bed time.
 Lights out may be at 8:30pm but your kids can head up to their bedrooms at 7:45pm.
-They can read, listen to books on cd or enjoy soft music.
+They can read, listen to audio books or enjoy soft music.
 Pop in for night time prayers, a quick story and a kiss goodnight when it’s time for lights out.
 They will have a quiet end to their day and you will get more time to refuel.

 What strategies do you use to refresh and refuel both during and at the end of a long day?Image by Pexels from Pixabay